2009-2014 Ford F-150: problems to watch out for, engines

 Youtubers suggest several different 'use at your own risk' type fixes (not approved by Ford) from installing aftermarket oil separators (catch cans) into the PCV system to cleaning the sensors in the intake system.
 Search Youtube for '3.5L Ford EcoBoost shudder on acceleration'.

 Spark plugs if they are fouled/cracked or worn, can also cause misfiring and may need to be checked.
 Many owners report that replacing spark plugs fixed the misfiring.
 Some owners mentioned that ignition coils had to be replaced too.
-In general, the spark plugs in a turbocharged engine fail more often.
+In general, spark plugs in a turbocharged engine fail more often.

 Electric vacuum pump (EVP) problems in the 3.5L EcoBoost: